fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How can I as a developer try and influence the higher ups to focus more on rewriting old code?

 > How to deal with project and product managers and artificial deadlines?﻿

 > What bad habits of a software engineer can ultimately cause their career downfall?